ridren/terminalGraphDrawer/README.md

 COMMAND LINE OPTIONS:
     -h --help     prints this help
     -w --write    specifies file to write
+    -l --load     specifies from which file load diagram  (should be file creted by the program) also acts like --save
+    -s --save     specifies to which file save the diagram so it can be loaded later

 IN PROGRAM CONTROL:
     arrows - move cursor and choosed part (if any)